hchenqi/WndDesign/docs/code-structure.md

 ### style

-Defines styles of a window.
+Defines styles of some specific types of figures or windows.

 ### message